SteeltoeOSS/Documentation/docs/README.md

 | `/guides` | Guides for getting started with Steeltoe |
 | `/modern-steeltoe` | Customized copy of the modern DocFX template |

-If you are working with API Browser content, view [this README](../../api-browser-generation/README.md).
+If you are working with API Browser content, view [this README](../build/README.md).

 ## Installing DocFX

-DocFX is included in [the project file](../Steeltoe.io.csproj) and does not need to be directly installed unless you are working with the API Browser content.
+Install DocFX by running `dotnet tool restore`, which installs tools defined in [dotnet-tools.json](../.config/dotnet-tools.json).

 ## DocFX Markdown

 DocFX offers an enhanced flavor of Markdown.
-To see examples and learn more, view the [DocFX Flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html) documentation.
+To see examples and learn more, view the [DocFX Flavored Markdown](https://dotnet.github.io/docfx/docs/markdown.html) documentation.

 Visual Studio Code users may find the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension pack useful.

 ### Links and Cross References

 As you get familiar with DocFX, you'll notice the addition of a YAML header in the markdown files.
 Values in this header let you control page design, as well as set the page's `UID`.
 With this, you can create `xref` as well as use DocFX's `@` shorthand.
-Learn more about [linking in DocFX](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).
+Learn more about [linking in DocFX](https://dotnet.github.io/docfx/docs/links-and-cross-references.html).

 > [!NOTE]
 > It should be very rare that you hardcode a link to an 'HTML' page with your markdown.
 Instead, use its `UID` and let the path get calculated, as well as get links validated when building the project.